- The Caribbean cycle

-A painting of a zen monk of the Tokugawa period
+Sur une peinture d’un bonze zen de la période Tokugawa (A painting of a zen monk of the Tokugawa period)

 Published in Honor of Saint-John Perse, Paris, Gallimard, 1965.

 Saint-John Perse’s poetic works are available in three volumes in the Gallimard Poetry edition.
 Gallimard had previously published volume I in 1953 and volume II in 1960.
-The poems had previously been published in separate volumes, usually by Gallimard.
+The individual poems first appeared in separate volumes, usually published by Gallimard.
 Publication dates refer to the first edition of each text.

 The collection entitled Praises has a complex structure that was elaborated over the course of successive editions.
 The same is true of The Glory of Kings, a work that combines texts from the Caribbean and Asian periods.
 Saint-John Perse’s last four poems were published in 1975 in a posthumous volume entitled Song for an Equinox.